Connecting the Unconnected to the Internet in the US

-Rift Valley, through its subsidiary Ruralink Wireless, is involved in Microsoft’s Airband Initiative, which funds the capital cost of wireless broadband networks that use TV White Space (TVWS) technology.
+Rift Valley, through its subsidiary Ruralink Wireless, is involved in Microsoft’s Airband initiative, which funds the capital cost of wireless broadband networks that use TV white space (TVWS) technology.

 Rift Valley President and Director Griffin Jones notably has over 30 years of experience in the financing and administration of public companies.
 He has successfully financed and moved a large gold mine in Nevada into production.
 He is also the founder and director of several public companies.

-Rift Valley Resources Company Highlights
+Rift Valley’s Company Highlights